andornaut/ansible-role-homeassistant-frigate/README.md

 > The redirect uri included is not valid.

-If that occurs, then ensure that the "Redirect URI" of the "applicaiton" configured in [the Neato developers portal](https://developers.neatorobotics.com/applications) points to `https://my.home-assistant.io/redirect/oauth`, and ensure that [https://my.home-assistant.io/](https://my.home-assistant.io/)
+If that occurs, then ensure that the "Redirect URI" of the "application" configured in [the Neato developers portal](https://developers.neatorobotics.com/applications) points to `https://my.home-assistant.io/redirect/oauth`, and ensure that [https://my.home-assistant.io/](https://my.home-assistant.io/)